Evolutionary network games: equilibria from imitation and best-response dynamics: Conclusion

 \section{Conclusion}

-In this paper, we have presented two evolutionary approaches to two paradigmatic games on networks, namely the best-shot game and a coordination game as representatives, respectively, of the wider classes of strategic substitutes and complements.
-As we have seen, when the available information is very little, we have been able to prove a number of rigorous results and otherwise to get good insights on the outcome of the evolution.
+In this paper, we have presented two evolutionary approaches to two paradigmatic games on networks, namely the best-shot game and the coordination game as representatives, respectively, of the wider classes of strategic substitutes and complements.
+As we have seen, using the MF approximation we have been able to prove a number of rigorous results, and otherwise to get good insights on the outcome of the evolution.
+Importantly, numerical simulations support all our conclusions and confirm the validity of our analytical approach to the problem.

-Proceeding in order of increasing cognitive demand, let us first summarize what we have learnt about PI dynamics, equivalent to replicator dynamics in a well-mixed population.
-For the case of the best-shot game, this dynamics has proven unable to serve as a refinement of Nash equilibria, as it always leads to outcomes that are not Nash equilibria.
-On the other hand, the asymptotic states obtained for the coordination game are Nash equilibria and constitute indeed a drastic refinement.
-We believe that the difference between these results arises from the fact that PI is an imitative dynamics and in a context such as the best-shot game, in which equilibria are not symmetric, this leads to players imitating others who are playing "correctly" in their own context but whose action is not appropriate for the imitator context.
-In the coordination game, where the equilibria should be symmetric, this is not a problem and we find equilibria characterized by an homogeneous action except in a few specific situations.
+Proceeding in order of increasing cognitive demand, we first summarize what we have learned about PI dynamics, equivalent to replicator dynamics in a well-mixed population.
+For the case of the best-shot game, this dynamics has proven unable to refine the set of Nash equilibria, as it always leads to outcomes that are not Nash.
+On the other hand, the asymptotic states obtained for the coordination game are Nash equilibria and constitute indeed a drastic refinement, selecting a restricted set of values for the average cooperation.
+We believe that the difference between these results arises from the fact that PI is an imitative dynamics and in a context such as the best-shot game, in which equilibria are not symmetric, this leads to players imitating others who are playing ``correctly'' in their own context but whose action is not appropriate for the imitator.
+In the coordination game, where the equilibria should be symmetric, this is not a problem and we find equilibria characterized by an homogeneous action.
+Note that imitation is quite difficult to justify for rational players (as humans are supposed to act), because it assumes bounded rationality or lack of information leaving players no choice but copying others' strategies \cite{schlag:1998}.
+Indeed, imitation is much more apt to model contexts as biological evolution, where payoffs are interpreted as reproductive successes within natural selection \cite{MaynardSmith1995}.
+Under this interpretation, in the best-shot game for instance, it is clear that a cooperator surrounded by defectors would die out, and be replaced by the offspring of one of its neighboring defectors.